A5kar/A5kar.github.io/_posts/2022-07-15-hypothesis-testing.markdown

 ### Kolmogorov-Lilliefors (normality) test {#kl}

-KS test is appropriate when all parameters of the reference distribution $$F_X(x)$$ are known, which is more [parameters hypothesis testing](/2022/07/15/hypothesis-testing.html#parameter_testing) than [goodness of fit](/2022/07/15/hypothesis-testing.html#gof) test.
+KS test is appropriate when all parameters of the reference distribution $$F_X(x)$$ are known, which is more [parameters Hypothesis Testing](/2022/07/15/hypothesis-testing.html#parameter_testing) than [goodness of fit](/2022/07/15/hypothesis-testing.html#gof) test.
 What happens in practice is that we assume a family of probability laws and estimate associated parameters, eventually usng the most suitable [MLE](/2022/04/26/methods-of-estimation.html#mle).

 Assume we observe a sample $$X_i\overset{i.i.d.}{\sim}\mathcal P$$.
 We have no idea what $$\mathcal P$$ might be, and we assume it could follow a Normal distribution.
 However, as we are not aware of its parameters we decide to estimate them using an MLE of the form $$\begin{bmatrix}\hat\mu&\hat{\sigma}^2\end{bmatrix}^T$$.
 For this reason, our null becomes $$H_0:\mathcal P=\mathcal N(\hat\mu,\hat\sigma^2)$$.